 9. Ask for the food to be passed

 Children are usually impatient.
 When they want something from across the table, they instinctively stand up and reach for it.
 Teach your child to remain seated and ask for the bowl to be passed.
 If someone is serving, teach them to wait until the server reaches them.

 10. Do not dip from the same bowl

 If there are finger foods or dry foods, such as nachos and fries, children like to dip their food in a common bowl of sauce or dip.
-Not everyone likes to share from the same bowl.
+Not everyone likes sharing from the same bowl.
 Teach your child to use a spoon and put the required amount of the sauce or dip onto their plate and dip the food in that.

 11. Keep the elbows and other body parts off the table

-This is a universal rule.
+This is a universal rule of courtesy.
 One must keep one’s elbows and other body parts off the table.
 Discourage children from waiting for food with their chin on the table.
 Some kids try all sorts of angles and positions — knees up and head down — because they find eating boring and are just restless.
 Either way, teach your child to sit properly at the meal table.